 This image shows how to design a garden on a larger scale.
 Plan the planting of trees and flowers, the positioning of pools and ponds; using the extensive solution libraries, it's even possible to arrange garden furniture and sports facilities.

 Example 4: Garden Path

-This diagram was created in ConceptDraw PRO using the Garden Paths, and Garden Accessories libraries from the Landscape and Garden solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Garden Paths, and Garden Accessories libraries from the Landscape and Garden solution.
 An experienced user spent 10 minutes creating this sample.

 A front garden has to integrate with the street it opens on to.
 Remember to consider accessibility when creating your landscape plan - use the Landscape and Garden solution images and templates to cover all elements of garden design.